About This Course

 Why choose Bangor University for this course?

-- Our staff have regional, national and international recognition in medical and healthcare education and research.
+- Our staff include academics, researchers and clinicians with national and international recognition in medical education and research.

 For more on studying degree courses see our Study at Bangor section.